-- · Students must file an Undergraduate Graduation Application and Agreement form or a Graduate Application and Agreement form.
+Students must file an Undergraduate Graduation Application and Agreement form or a Graduate Application form.
 Graduate students must also file an Advancement to Candidacy form.
 (All forms are available at and must be returned to the Academic Records Office.)
-Students filing for December conferral and June graduation must complete this form no later than the date in October specified in the academic calendar.
-The form for the August graduation must be filed no later than the date in June specified in the academic calendar. - Transcripts for transfer credit must be in the Academic Records Office a minimum of 15 days before graduation. - All Incompletes and Deferred Grades (if used for the degree) must be changed to a satisfactory grade in the Academic Records Office a minimum of 15 days before graduation. - Students must receive financial clearance from the Student Financial Services Office before they can participate in graduation exercises or receive a diploma.
+All students filing for December conferral and undergraduate students applying for May graduation must complete the graduation application no later than the October date specified in the academic calendar.
+All graduate students applying for May graduation must complete the graduation application no later than the January date specified in the academic calendar.

+- Transcripts for transfer credit must reach the Academic Records Office a minimum of 15 days before graduation. - All Incompletes and Deferred Grades (if used for the degree) must be changed to a satisfactory grade in the Academic Records Office a minimum of 15 days before graduation. - Students must receive financial clearance from the Student Financial Services Office before they can pick up graduation tickets or receive a diploma.

 Graduation in Absentia.
-Two on-campus commencement services are scheduled each yearin June and August.
+On-campus commencement services occur in May and August.
 Students are expected to participate in all services associated with graduation unless graduating in absentia.